 Ulcerative colitis not responding to aminosalicylates

 Oral steroids (prednisone) can be used short-term if aminosalicylates fail to put the symptoms into remission or there is an acute need to provide relief from severe symptoms.
 Prednisone can typically be used for several weeks but must be slowly reduced thereafter.
 If oral steroids don’t work, Remicade, Inflectra, Renflexis, Simponi, Humira, Entyvio, Xeljanz, Imuran or mercaptopurine can be considered.
+It’s important to note that common immunosuppressants used to treat ulcerative colitis, such as prednisone and biologics, may put patients in a higher risk group for COVID-19.
 Nicotine patches may also help with symptoms of ulcerative colitis but they are not a preferred treatment over mesalamine.
 Nicotine patches can cause headaches in some people and this limits the use of this therapy.

 Cannabis is receiving a lot of interest as a treatment for ulcerative colitis.
 There are no easy answers to questions about how effective it is and how safe it is.
 But emerging results are intriguing, to say the least.